Agies/Pencil-Durability-CSharp/README.md

 * I tested the Run and Test on Windows and Mac, if you are reviewing on Linux it should work
 * I had a question about pencil degradation during editing, I added a note, but did not implement it since the story did not explicitly say editing was a full write action and I don't have a PO to question.
-However, I did implement it just in case on a separate branch `git checkout editing_should_degrade`.
+However, I did implement it just in case on a separate branch `git checkout feature/editing_should_degrade`.
 I made one assumption about the @ symbol being a standard character and not an uppercase character.